-Which of the following is not a valid C variable name?
+Which of the following is an invalid assignment operator?

 What is the output of this C code?
 1. #include